statgen/locuszoom/assets/docs/data_retrieval.md

 ### Step 2: Formatting and parsing the data
 The `parseResponse` sequence handles the job of parsing the data.
 It can be used to convert many different API formats into a single standard form.
 There are four steps to the process:

 * `normalizeResponse` - Converts any data source response into a standard format.
-This can be used when you want to take advantage of existing data transformation functionality of a particular adapter (like performing an interesting calculation), but your data comes from something like a tabix file that needs to be transformed first.
+This can be used when you want to take advantage of existing data handling functionality of a particular adapter (like performing an interesting calculation), but your data comes from something like a tabix file that needs to be adjusted to match the expected format.
   * Internally, most data layer rendering types assume that data is an array, with each data element represented by an object: `[{a_field: 1, other_field: 1}]`
   * Some sources, such as the UM PortalDev API, represent the data in a column-oriented format instead. (`{a_field: [1], other_field: [1]}`) The default adapter will attempt to detect this and transform those columns into the row-based one-record-per-datum format.
 * `annotateData` - This can be used to add custom calculated fields to the data.
 For example, if your data source does not provide a variant marker field, one can be generated in javascript (by concatenating chromosome:position_ref/alt), without having to modify the web server.
 * `extractFields` - Each data layer receives only the fields it asks for, and the data is  reformatted in a way that clearly identifies where they come from (the namespace is prefixed onto each field name, eg `{'mynamespace:a_field': 1}`).
   * The most common reason to override this method is if the data uses an extremely complex payload format (like genes), and a custom data layer expects to receive that entire structure as-is.
-If you are working with layouts, the most common sign of an adapter that does this is that the data layer asks for a nonexistent field (`genes:all`: a synthetic field because data is only retrieved if at least one field is used)
+If you are working with layouts, the most common sign of an adapter that does this is that the data layer asks for a nonexistent field (`gene:all` - a synthetic value whose sole purpose is to indicate that the source is used)
 * `combineChainBody`: If a single data layer asks for data from more than one source, this function is responsible for combining several different pieces of information together.
 For example, in order to show an association plot with points colored by LD, the LD adapter implements custom code that annotations the association data with matching LD information.
 At the end of this function, the data layer will receive a single combined record per visualized data element.

 #### Working with the data "chain"